OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/README.md

 The Machinery uses an Entity Component System; therefore, most of your gameplay code will run via Engines or Systems.
 To learn more about these, please follow this [link]({{base_url}}/gameplay_coding/ecs/index.html).

-## Coding independent from the ECS
+## General code entry points using Simulation Entry Component

-The Engine also offers you a Simulation Entry that can be updated every frame and can offer you a place for ECS independent logic.
-For more information click [here]({{base_url}}gameplay_coding/simulate_entry.html).
+The Machinery also offers you a Simulation Entry Component which will, when the parent entity is spawned, set up a system with that is used to run code at startup and each frame.
+Read more [here]({{base_url}}gameplay_coding/simulation_entry.html).